checklist/wordpress/wordpress-org/trunk/readme.txt

 = I have changed the colors on the admin but they do not reflect in the front end

 You probably paste the color code without the # .
 Please ensure you have codes like #FF5722 and NOT FF5722.

+= I click on the Save or Print buttons on front end but there are no tasks in the checklists

+You probably did not use bullets for your lists.
+Ensure you use "Bulleted list" from the visual editor.

 == Screenshots ==
 1. This is how your boring list currently looks